rauchb/HCM-5101/docs/pennsylvania-reporting.md

 Pennsylvania was the first state to publically report the volume and cost of healthcare-associated infections. [[1]](https://rauchb.github.io/HCM-5101/sources.html#1) All state reports of HAIs and HAI prevention plans are also published by the CDC at [cdc.gov/hai/stateplans/](https://www.cdc.gov/hai/stateplans/state-hai-plans/pa.html).

 ### PHC4 Report (2005)
- The Pennsylvania Health Care Cost Containment Council (PHC4) released the first state-wide HAI report in 2006 (for 2005 calendar year). [[1]](https://rauchb.github.io/HCM-5101/sources.html#1) This report contained the following data:
+ The Pennsylvania Health Care Cost Containment Council (PHC4) released the first state-wide HAI report in 2006 (for 2005 calendar year). [[1]](https://rauchb.github.io/HCM-5101/sources.html#1) This summarized the HAI prevelency and impact in Pennsylvania:
 - Infection rate of 12.2/1000 cases
 - 394,000 infection-related hospital days
 - $3.5B in hospital charges